sfu-dhil/wilde-schema/docs/transcribing_editing.md

 ## Metadata

-Enter the following metadata fields for each news report.
+Enter the following metadata fields for each news report, following Dublin Core Standards.

 * `dc.date` is the date the report was published.
 It must be formatted as shown.
 * `dc.language` is the ISO code for the language of the report.
 It must be one of the following values.
 Additional language support can be added if necessary.